khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 ### Chapter 11 - Association analysis with the Apriori algorithm

+**Pros:** Easy to code up.

+**Cons:** May be slow on large datasets.

+**Works with:** Numeric values, nominal values.

+General Approach to the Apriori algorithm:
+1. Collect: Any method.
+2. Prepare: Any data type will work as we’re storing sets.
+3. Analyze: Any method.
+4. Train: Use the Apriori algorithm to find frequent itemsets.
+5. Test: Doesn’t apply.
+6. Use: This will be used to find frequent itemsets and association rules between items.

+**Summary**

+Association analysis is a set of tools used to find interesting relationships in a large set of data.
+There are two ways you can quantify the interesting relationships.
+The first way is a frequent itemset, which shows items that commonly appear in the data together.
+The second way of measuring interesting relationships is association rules.
+Association rules imply an if..then relationship between items.

+Finding different combinations of items can be a time-consuming task and prohibitively expensive in terms of computing power.
+More intelligent approaches are needed to find frequent itemsets in a reasonable amount of time.
+One such approach is the Apriori algorithm, which uses the Apriori principle to reduce the number of sets that are checked against the database.
+The Apriori principle states that if an item is infrequent, then supersets containing that item will also be infrequent.
+The Apriori algorithm starts from single itemsets and creates larger sets by combining sets that meet the minimum support measure.
+Support is used to measure how often a set appears in the original data.

+Once frequent itemsets have been found, you can use the frequent itemsets to generate association rules.
+The significance of an association rule is measured by confidence.
+Confidence tells you how many times this rule applies to the frequent itemsets.

+Association analysis can be performed on many different items.
+Some common examples are items in a store and pages visited on a website.
+Association analysis has also been used to look at the voting history of elected officials and judges.

 ### Chapter 12 - Efficiently finding frequent itemsets with FP-growth

 ## Part 4 - Additional Tools